 The CLEP Program makes it possible for an individual to earn college credit for learning that has taken place outside the college classroom.
 An official score report from the College Board showing the score on any CLEP examination is required for credit.
-A table showing credits earned by CLEP exams and minimum required scores is found at CLEP table.
+A table showing credits earned by CLEP exams and minimum required scores is found on page 30.